Report: Cruisers Fearful Of Bahamas Straw Market

 Although the Bahamas Straw Market has been a popular draw for years among cruise passengers visiting Nassau, ongoing disputes between the vendors and the local government have taken their toll.

-According to some, it’s starting to have an impact on how cruisers view the area.
+According to some, it’s starting to impact how cruisers view the area.

 What’s Behind the Dispute

-According to a report from Bahamian news source Tribune 242, the latest round of discord began during a visit by the government-run Straw Market Authority – just over a week ago.
+According to a report from Bahamian news source Tribune 242, the latest discord round began during a government-run Straw Market Authority visit – just over a week ago.
 At that time, members of the agency threw away merchandise owned by vendors who were supposedly delinquent in their rent payments.
 (According to the story, spaces at the straw market rent for $37.50 per week.)

 But those selling their wares at the straw market have been unhappy with the state of affairs for some time, claiming that parts of the space have been without lighting for months.